 Using HPTI for Measuring Candidate Potential

-One of the ways employees can be evaluated is through using the HPTI test, which measures potential.
+One of the ways hiring managers and recruiters can evaluate is by using the HPTI test, which measures potential.
 Recruiters also assess external candidates’ potential traits and gauge their qualities for leadership using HPTI testing.

 The HPTI test looks at six areas: